satish-pati/ML-learnings/README.md

-These are the Various Projects i made while learning ML
+These are the Various Projects i made while learning ML! .